Tropical cyclones in India

 India is a country in the north of Indian Ocean that is the most vulnerable to getting hit by tropical cyclones in the basin, from the east or from the west.
+On average, 2–3 tropical cyclones make landfall in India each year, with about one being a severe tropical cyclone or greater.

 Background

-India is a country in South Asia that is bounded by the Arabian Sea, the Indian Ocean and the Bay of Bengal, while it shares land borders with Bangladesh, Bhutan, China, Myanmar, Nepal and Pakistan.
+India is a country in Asian Continent that is bounded by the Arabian Sea, the Indian Ocean and the Bay of Bengal, while it shares land borders with Bangladesh, Bhutan, China, Myanmar, Nepal and Pakistan.
 India is also located within the vicinity of Sri Lanka and the Maldives, while its Andaman and Nicobar Islands share a maritime border with Thailand, Myanmar and Indonesia.
 On average around 2 to 4 tropical cyclones impact India every year, while most of these tropical cyclones impact the east coast of Indian states of West Bengal, Odisha, Andhra Pradesh, Tamil Nadu.

+From the 1960s to the mid-2000s, 65% of global tropical cyclone fatalities were located in the Bay of Bengal.

-The West Coast of India is less prone to cyclones with one cyclone out of 2 to 4 hits the west coast with majority of them attacking the state of Gujarat, Maharashtra, Goa, Karnataka and Kerala.
+The west coast of India is less prone to cyclones; one cyclone out of every two to four hits the west coast and that is loved, with the majority of them occurring in Gujarat, Maharashtra, Goa, Karnataka and Kerala.

-The Four Stage Warning
+Four stage warning

 The IMD issues warnings in four stages for the Indian coast.